About

 methods.

-As I find shibori fascinating, I have also developed more informal adaptations
+As I find shibori fascinating, I have also developed - and continue to do so -

-of and variations on the classic methods.
-These I call Aussie Shibori, since the
+more informal adaptations of and variations on the classic methods.
+These I call

-focus is on not only pattern but richness of colour.
-Though loving traditional
+Aussie Shibori.
+Why?
+The focus is on not only pattern but richness of colour.

-harshness of the Japanese winter and Zen austerity.
+blue-black, through shades of blue to white - and Zen austerity.
 In Aussie Shibori,

 I also do my own version of Fortuny pleating, which I call waterfall pleating.